• Product Introduction

 Deploy a Nuxt project on EdgeOne Pages quickly in the following ways:

-Import a Nuxt project via Git repository
+Import a Nuxt project from a Git repository.

 Learn about Nuxt deployment performance on Pages.
 Click the sample template below: